segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 {% include content/plan-grid.md name="actions" %}

-[Rehook](https://rehook.ai/){:target="_blank"} is a powerful and dedicated user-incentivization solution that enables businesses to reward and engage users without any dependency on tech teams.
+[Rehook](https://rehook.ai/){:target="_blank"} is a powerful and dedicated user-incentivization solution that enables businesses to reward and engage users without depending on tech teams.
 With an elegant and easy-to-use interface, Rehook is designed to help you run user-promotion campaigns that are flexible, customizable and scalable.

 This destination is maintained by Rehook.
 For any issues with the destination, [contact the Rehook Support team](mailto:services@rehook.ai).